October 16, 2023

 Please note that if your personal information is collected by a third party, it will be retained in accordance with the privacy policies and records retention requirements of that third party.

-Under Canadian privacy law, you have the right to access the personal information we hold about you, subject to any legal restrictions.
-Upon request, we will provide you with access to your personal information within a reasonable timeframe, in compliance with applicable laws.
+Under Canadian privacy law, you have the right to request access to, and correction, and deletion of the personal information we hold about you, or make a complaint, subject to any legal restrictions.
+Upon request, we will respond to your request within a reasonable timeframe, in compliance with applicable laws.

 Some of the personal information we hold about you is accessible to you through your online account(s).
 You can access and update or correct your personal information by logging into your account(s) and making updates to your profile information and your preferences.

-For personal information that is not available through your online account(s), you can request access by contacting the applicable Privacy Office, through email or postal address (for contact information, see Who Do I Contact with Privacy Questions?).
+For personal information that is not available through your online account(s), you can request access or correction, request a review of certain automated decisions, or make a privacy complaint by contacting the applicable Privacy Office, through email or postal address (for contact information, see Who Do I Contact with Privacy Questions?).

 To access your personal health information, please contact your healthcare provider directly.
 Similarly, to access your personal information collected by a third party, please contact that third party directly.